Collect whole blood in a purple top (EDTA) tube.

 Noonan-like syndrome with loose anagen hair is similar to classic Noonan syndrome.
 The most distinct difference is thin, sparse, slow-growing hair that is easy to pluck.
 Other phenotypic differences include growth hormone deficiency, dark, pigmented skin with ichthyosis or eczema and hyperactive behavior.

-The genes involved in the Noonan Spectrum of disorders include PTPN11, SOS1, KRAS, NRAS, HRAS, RAF1, BRAF, SHOC2, MAP2K2, MAP2K1, and CBL.
+The genes involved in the Noonan Spectrum of disorders include PTPN11, SOS1, KRAS, NRAS, HRAS, RAF1, BRAF, SHOC2, MAP2K2, MAP2K1, CBL, and SPRED1.
 These genes are all part of the Ras-mitogen activated protein kinase (MAPK) signaling pathway which is involved in cell growth, differentiation, and apoptosis.
 A recurrent mutation in the SHOC2 gene (p.Ser2Gly) has been identified in the subgroup of patients with Noonan-like syndrome with loose anagen hair.
 Mutations in these disorders are all inherited in an autosomal dominant pattern, although many cases are de novo.

 Sanger sequencing for individual Noonan Spectrum genes is also available.

 Pathogenic mutations are identified in ~65-75% of individuals with a clinical diagnosis of Noonan syndrome, 90% of individuals with LEOPARD syndrome, 85% of cases with Costello syndrome and 90% of mutations in Cardiofaciocutaneous syndrome.
 The detection rate for Noonan-like syndrome with loose anagen hair is still unknown.
 Nonsense, frameshift, missense and large deletions have been identified in approximately 6-10% of patients with a NF-1 like phenotype in SPRED1.

 Sanger sequencing for individual genes is also available.